-IFRS 16 will replace IAS 17 - Leases.
+IFRS 16 replaced IAS 17 - Leases.
 This standard introduces a single lessee accounting model and requires a lessee to recognize assets and liabilities for all leases with a term of more than twelve months, unless the underlying asset is of low value.
 A lessee is required to recognize a right-of-use asset representing its right to use the underlying asset and a lease liability representing its obligation to make lease payments.
-The standard will be effective for annual periods beginning on or after January 1, 2019, but earlier application is permitted for entities that apply IFRS 15 (Revenue from Contracts with Customers) at or before the date of initial adoption of IFRS 16.
-The Company is assessing the impact of this new standard, if any, on the condensed consolidated financial statements.
+The standard is effective for annual periods beginning on or after January 1, 2020, but earlier application is permitted for entities that apply IFRS 15 (Revenue from Contracts with Customers) at or before the date of initial adoption of IFRS 16.